jsommers/switchyard/documentation/live_execution.rst

   * By default, Switchyard finds and uses all interfaces on the host that are (1) determined to be "up" (according to libpcap), and (2) *not* a localhost interface.
 In the above example run, Switchyard finds and uses three interfaces (``en0``, ``en1``, and ``en2``).

   * The above example shows three packets that were observed by Switchyard, each arriving on interface ``en0``.
-Notice that the three packets each contain Ethernet, IPv4 and TCP packet headers, as well as payload (in the form of RawPacketContents objects at the "end" of each packet).
+Notice that the three packets each contain Ethernet, IPv4 and TCP packet headers, as well as payload (in the form of ``RawPacketContents`` objects at the end of each packet).

 Here is an example of running the Switchyard example ``sniff.py`` program on a Linux host (note again that the text times/dates have been changed):